-During the closing ceremony, each committee’s resolution is presented to the larger group - this year, three WMS students were even selected by their committees to present their resolutions.
+During the closing ceremony, each committee’s resolution is presented to the larger group - several WMS students were even selected by their committees to present their resolutions.

 "The students worked very hard to prepare for MMUN," said Lead Middle School Teacher Mandy Balanetsky.
 "I am proud of their accomplishments and their representation of our school.
-They proved to be true learners and leaders who care deeply for the current and future state of our world.
+They proved to be true learners and leaders who care deeply for the current and future state of our world."